 Tips for Adjusting to the Time Change for Autism Families

-But it’s not all fun and games.
-“Why do I have to stay in bed when the sun is up?”
+Kids may wonder, “Why do I have to stay in bed when the sun is up?”
 “Why is it dark while I’m eating dinner?”
 “Why can’t I play outside longer?”
-The shorter days of fall and winter can be confusing and affect more than their sleep; impacting emotions, appetite and behavior.

 This is pretty much the first step for all of our ‘tip sheets,’ but with good reason.
 Discussing what’s going to happen with your children limits surprises and better prepares them.
 Tell them you are setting back the clock and as a result, it will be light earlier in the morning when they might still be in bed.
 Inform them it will also get darker earlier at night.
 It’s best if you can pinpoint what they might regularly be doing at these times.
 Make sure to inform them when they might first notice these changes.
 Also tell them what you’d like them to do in these cases, such as continue to stay in bed and rest even though the sun is coming up.
 You can also ask your child’s therapist to assist in this process.